13 Favorite Flies For Catching Brown Trout

 We’ve all been there, staring into a box full of hundreds of flies.
-What do you pick.
-Below are 13 of my favorite flies for catching brown trout.
-You’re going to quickly notice these are all sub-surface flies.
-I love casting to rising fish, but selecting the fly in those conditions is a lot easier.
-Usually you can see what’s hatching and you try to match it with size and color.
+What do you pick?
+Below is a list of my favorites when chasing brown trout.
+You’re going to quickly notice most of these are sub-surface flies.
+I love dry fly fishing, seeing a brown trout slurp down a fly from the surface is exhilarating, but in my experience you’ll catch more with sub-surface nymphs and streamers.

-I’ll write another article with my favorite dry flies for browns at a future date.
-I’ve numbered the flies, but I’m not ranking one fly over another, your best option is to take stock of your surroundings.
-The greatest tool you have for catching trout is between your ears, so look around and let nature point to best best fly for the conditions.
+The greatest tool you have for catching trout is between your ears, so look around and let nature point to the best fly for the conditions.

 2. Woolly Bugger – White, Black, Olive and Blue – Size 8